 Your teenager may relive the trauma in unexpected ways.
 It is common to have nightmares or be triggered by certain sounds or smells.
 Some teens replay parts of the event in daydreams or conversations.
 While they may not talk about it, sudden changes in mood or behavior can show what they feel inside.

 Avoidance is another sign to watch for.
-Teens with trauma may stay away from people or topics that remind them of the event.
+Teens with trauma or teen social anxiety may stay away from people or topics that remind them of the event.
 They might also skip activities they used to enjoy or pull away from friends and family.
 This withdrawal is often a way to protect themselves from painful reminders.

 Trauma can change how a teen sees themself and the world.
 A teenager might feel a constant sadness or shame, or act like nothing matters.
 A teen with PTSD may also lose happy feelings or believe the world is totally unsafe.